-1.7 Non-standard observing patterns
+1.6 Non-standard observing patterns

 The rectangular dithering on a 5x5 grid is the standard observation pattern.
-In a few, well motivated, cases a hexagonal dither pattern is allowed.
-Observations with, other, custom patterns such as the GPS and Galactic scans generally reduce scheduling efficiency, and increase workload for both ISOC and MOC.
+In a few cases a hexagonal dither pattern is allowed.
+Observations with other, customized, patterns, such as the GPS and Galactic scans generally reduce scheduling efficiency, and increase workload for both ISOC and MOC.
 Because of the overall reduced manpower in INTEGRAL operations, the use of non-standard patterns is now strongly discouraged.
-Hence, starting in AO-13, custom patterns will be considered only for A-grade proposals, and their scheduling will be on a best effort basis (see also Section 4.2).
+Hence custom patterns will be considered only for A-grade proposals, and their scheduling will be on a best-effort basis.

-1.8 Multi-year proposals
+1.7 Multi-year proposals

-1.8.1 Confirmation of on-going multi-year proposals
+1.7.1 Confirmation of on-going multi-year proposals